 Other than Bluetooth, Wi-Fi is another form of wireless connection that can work with your virtual assistants, and used for connection to other devices and tap into your home network.
 Dual band Wi fi is excellent if you have it as it allows you to connect to two networks and won’t congest the traffic.

-Wi-Fi is the easiest option to transform your 2 channel home theater system into a fully functioning 7.2 channel surround sound mega system.
+Wi-Fi is the easiest option to transform your 2 channel home theater system into a fully functioning 7.2 channel surround audio mega system.
 The WiFi will also relay signals to a multi-zone setup.
 These zones, like zone 2 or zone 3 when applicable, relate to the different parts of your home these signals are transmitted to.

-An AV receiver that offers compatibility for common music streaming services such as Pandora and video streaming services such as Netflix automatically earn a place that’s higher on our list.
+An AV receiver that offers compatibility for common wireless music streaming services such as Pandora and video streaming services such as Netflix automatically earn a place that’s higher on our list.

-Many people are worried about the price range for receivers under 500 that have many bonus add-ons.
+Many people are worried about the price range for A/V receivers under 500 that have many bonus add-ons.
 However, all of the added features we listed above fall under the 500 price range in models such as the ones on our list and the Onkyo TX series.

 Which receiver brand is best?